 Paper prototypes or non-digital games are not acceptable.

 There is flexibility in terms of game specs.
 The game must contain a meaningful digital component to be eligible.
 Beyond that, students are allowed to rely on their preferred game engines (Unreal, XNA, Unity 3D, …), devkits and libraries.
 The games can run on any platform (PC, Mac, console, tablet, PDA, etc.).
-Students are responsible for bringing or arranging for the necessary hardware to run their game at the conference.
+Games that make use of custom hardware or cannot otherwise be shared easily online are welcome.
+If you have any concerns about submission constraints please reach out to the SGDC chairs (email@example.com).

 Permission needs to be ensured.
 Before submitting a game, students must have obtained the permission of all persons or entities having any rights in the game.
 Please ensure that submissions do not contain proprietary or confidential material.

-The maximum size of all four parts of the anonymous submission combined is 110 MB.
+The maximum size of all five parts of the anonymous submission combined is 110 MB.
 If your game submission is large and requires more space, instead of submitting the game itself, submit a text document containing a URL that can be used to download the game, e.g., using a file sharing service such as Dropbox or OneDrive.
+Avoid using file sharing services with expiring links as it may prevent judges from accessing your game.
 Please keep download time in mind and realize that if a game cannot properly be downloaded, it will be excluded from the review process.

 The executable game is optional, yet strongly recommended.
 A document with technical requirements and installation description is mandatory when submitting an executable game.
 If you have built the game in Unity 3D, please provide the game as the web player version.
 If submitting an executable is not possible (e.g., because of dedicated hardware/software infrastructure or specialized gameplay settings), then this part can be omitted, however, obviously, the video play footage will have to demonstrate the game play.

-A technical requirements and installation document (when submitting an executable game) should clarify any special requirements around the presentation of the game at the conference, and should clearly list what resources will be required at the conference, such as tables, chairs, network access, lighting constraints, etc. Additionally, this document can briefly describe any special hardware/peripherals/operating system requirements.
+A technical requirements and installation document (when submitting an executable game) should clarify any special requirements around playing the game for judging and any considerations that may be needed for the presentation of the game during the conference.
+Additionally, this document can briefly describe any special hardware/peripherals/operating system requirements.

 Contestants must prove their student status, at a high school or university during the time of creation of the student game.
+Being a student implies that at least 50% of their working week was spent following an academic course or study, and that they were not employed within game-related industries when working on the submission.
 It is acceptable but not required for the game to have been created as part of a school or university course.
-Students must provide either (a) a signed letter from their academic supervisor confirming that they were students at the time of the creation of the game.
-Being student implies that at least 50% of their working week was spent following an academic course or study, and that they were not employed within game-related industries when working on the submission, or (b) proof of enrollment in an academic program related to the game project.
+Students must provide either (a) a signed letter from their academic supervisor confirming that they were students at the time of the creation of the game, or (b) proof of enrollment in an academic program related to the game project.
 Each team must provide one proof package – a single file containing scanned proof documents for each team member.

 Each submitted game project will be reviewed by academic and/or professional experts in game design and development.
 Nominees and award winners will be selected based on the following criteria: originality, quality, and the positioning and articulation of the game’s contribution.

-The nominated teams have to send at least one student member who will attend the conference.
-This team member is expected to present the game during the Student Game Competition Event and take part in the award ceremony.
+The nominated teams must have at least one student member who will register to attend the conference.
+This team member is expected to present the game during a Student Game Competition session and take part in the award ceremony.
 Supervisors are NOT accepted to present the game nor to accept the award.
 Registration and full attendance of at least one student from the team at the CHI PLAY 2020 conference is mandatory.

 After the Conference

-Student Game Design Competition papers are archived in the ACM Digital Library in the CHI PLAY 2020 Extended Abstracts.
+Student Game Design Competition papers and 2-3 minute gameplay videos are archived in the ACM Digital Library in the CHI PLAY 2020 Extended Abstracts.

 Please direct any questions to email@example.com.